salama/object-machine/README.md

 - virtual machines
 - an overview of salama project

-this should be interesing.
+this should be interesting.
 Also this is an open source book, so if you find something that is unclear or could be improved, file an
 [issue in github](https://github.com/dancinglightning/object-machine/issues).